Little Albert Experiment

 Critics of the experiment

 The Little Albert experiment is often cited as a compelling example of emotional conditioning.
-However, some do not support this view.
-Some researchers agree that a more extensive study pool or more than one experiment should have been conducted to have comprehensive results that proved Watson had achieved classical conditioning.
+However, some researchers agree that a more extensive study pool or more than one experiment should have been conducted to produce comprehensive results that proved Watson had achieved classical conditioning.
 Infants have different personalities; some are naturally fearful, others are bold, and many are naturally cautious of unfamiliar items, people, and sounds.

 Critics have another reason for not agreeing with Watson's experiment.
 Some believe the infant was sick when the conditioning experiments took place.
 The idea that Little Albert was ill at the time of the experiments comes from research into the identity of Albert.
 Psychologists believe they have tracked down the real Little Albert, Douglas Merritte.
 According to research published in a paper titled “Finding Little Albert: A Journey to John B. Watson’s Infant Laboratory”, Douglas Merritte was the son of a wet nurse at Harriet Lane Home, a pediatric hospital at Johns Hopkins University.
 According to John Watson, Albert’s mother held the same role at the same hospital.